-They are high energy dogs who are considered to be curious, playful, active and strong headed.
-They are also confident and lovable, and above all loyal.
-The breed possesses impressive forepaw dexterity and has a penchant for grappling and tossing toys.
-These little dogs are alert and ready at all times to protect their owner, his home and possessions.
+They are high-energy dogs who are considered to be curious, playful, active, and strong-headed.
+They are also confident and lovable, and above all, loyal.
+The breed possesses impressive forepaw agility and has a penchant for grappling and tossing toys.
+These little dogs are alert and ready at all times to protect their owner, his home, and possessions.
 The Affen has a great many endearing little traits that you seldom find in other breeds.

 The Affenpinscher dog requires a good daily walk to ensure that it is mentally and physically exercised.
-Play will take care of a lot of their exercise needs but as with all breeds; play will not fulfill their natural instinct to go for a walk.
+Play will take care of many of their exercise needs, but as with all breeds, play will not fulfill their instinct to go for a walk.
 Dogs that do not get to go on daily walks are more likely to display behavior problems.
 Affenpinschers will also enjoy a good play in a safe open area off lead, such as a large fenced-in yard.

 This very small dog, with a penchant for mischief, makes a fantastic therapy dog.
-They travel well, accommodate nicely in fresh surroundings and also make people laugh, which makes them the perfect visitor for raising the spirits of the elderly or the ill.
+These dogs travel well, accommodate nicely in fresh surroundings, and make people laugh, making them the perfect visitor for raising the spirits of the elderly or the ill.

 Training can be hard, as they view themselves more as small folks than as puppies, and training sessions have to be made enjoyable, cooperative events, together with lots of reward and variety for smaller achievements.
 For the reasons outlined previously, even just a well-trained Affenpinscher shouldn’t be allowed off the lead at a public room.